CPE Self-Study eBook Courses

 Qualifies and Approved with all State Boards of Accountancy and the following sponsorships:![]() |

-The New Revenue Standard ASC 606 Implementation and Post-Implementation Issues
+The New Revenue Standard- ASC 606 Post-Implementation Issues Guidance for Private Companies 2023 Edition

-COURSE DESCRIPTIONThe objective of this course is to address the new revenue standard in ASC 606, Revenue from Contracts with Customers, and its related updates, and provide guidance to nonpublic (private) entities who implemented the standard in 2019 or 2020 and are addressing post-implementation issues in 2021 and 2022.
-Topics include:
+COURSE DESCRIPTIONThe objective of this course is to address the new revenue standard in ASC 606, Revenue from Contracts with Customers, and its related updates, and guide nonpublic (private) entities that implemented the standard in 2020 Learning Objectives:After reading the course material, you will be able to:

 Who Should Attend: